-Interactive visualization is a field of computer science and programming that is focused on graphic visualizations and improving the way we can access and interact with information.
-Graphic visualizations also refer to the graphic displays used by analytics and business intelligence tools.
-Most often, these visualizations form part of interactive dashboards considering they are useful for providing a quick and easy way to understand insights based on changing data.
+Interactive visualization focuses on graphic representations of data that improve the way we interact with information.
+Interactive visuals also refer to the graphic displays used by analytics and business intelligence tools.
+Most often, these visualizations are used in the form of interactive dashboards, which provide an easy way to understand insights that may be based on rapidly changing data.

-For visualizations to be considered interactive, they must have an aspect of human input—clicking on a button, moving a slider—as well as a response time quick enough to show a real relation between input and output.
+For visualizations to be considered interactive, they must have an aspect of human input—clicking on a button, moving a slider—as well as a response time quick enough to show a real relation between data input and visual output.

 See it in action:

 The use of interactive visualizations is becoming increasingly popular in business intelligence and is a common part of most analytics suites, thanks to its ease-of-use and added value.

-Visualizations grant users the ability to explore, manipulate, and interact with data by employing dynamic charts, changing colors and shapes based on queries or interactions.
-Importantly, interactive visualizations also offer better access to real-time data, which makes them valuable in dashboards for organizations of different sizes and from a variety of organizations.
+Visualizations grant users the ability to explore, manipulate, and interact with data by employing dynamic charts, changing colors, and shapes based on queries or interactions.
+Importantly, interactive visualizations also offer better access to real-time data, which makes them valuable in dashboards for organizations of different sizes and from a variety of industries.
 The ability to view data as it comes in and shifts is vital for making the best and most accurate decisions.

 How Can I Use Interactive Visualizations?

-Interactive data visualizations are an extremely handy tool to have in the toolbox for a variety of settings thanks to their ability to optimize the way information is displayed.
+Interactive data visualizations are an extremely handy tool to have in the toolbox for a variety of use cases, thanks to their ability to optimize the way information is displayed.
 One of the most common applications for interactive data visualizations is directly in dashboards, where using long tables of numbers and data would be impractical and time-consuming.

-Instead, the use of these visualizations makes dashboards an ideal tool for a high-level understanding of an organization, department, or project.
+Instead, interactive visuals are an ideal tool for a high-level understanding of an organization, department, or project.
 Including them in a dashboard allows organizations to compartmentalize data and create hierarchies, moving granular information to inside the visualization or simply to a different tab.